 1. Decide what is worth marking.
 Greater effort does not equal greater results.
 Try to use feedback strategies such as ‘take a snap!’.
 This is where you place a picture of a student’s work on the board and peer assess as a whole class.
 The piece of work should be of the highest quality so all have a ‘gold’ standard to aim for.

 2. Don’t try to plan every lesson from scratch.
 Scour online for resources which you can tweak or use as they are.
-Make us of high quality textbooks also.
+Make use of high quality textbooks also.

 3. Ask yourself ‘do students really need their exercise books this lesson?’
-Perhaps annotating a copy of the poem or using sketch books is enough.
+Perhaps annotating a copy of a poem or using sketch books is enough.
 This will reduce marking time.
 I know of on maths teacher who issues all of his students with ‘draft’ books where students use these on a day to day basis for rough work and these are never marked!
 They have another book where final executions are made and these are marked

 4. Use symbols and codes for marking.
 It’s surprising how much time you can save not having to write out the same targets numerous times.

 We rounded off the session by conducting individual SWOT analyses on our personal wellbeing, paying particular attention to the weakness and threats areas so as to avoid burnout and ill health.

-Feedback from staff participants has been positive with one staff member almost giving me a running commentary on how he has taken charge of his own wellbeing since the session.
+Overall, feedback from staff participants was positive with one staff member almost giving me a running commentary on how he has taken charge of his own wellbeing since the session!